docelic/text_to_sql_search.cr/README.md

 Let's start with a couple examples to get you going.
 The examples do not show specific configuration settings or char-by-char accurate SQL that is generated; they provide a general intro to what is supported and what you get out of the box.

-Let's say we want to provide a text search for use in automobile sales:
+Let's say we want to provide a text search for use in automobile sales.
+These examples work and are part of the spec suite:

 ```text_to_sql_search
 INPUT: sedan    4 doors    > 2000 ccm    price < 20k    with    no    downpayment